finia2NA/awt-pj-ss24-webxr-2/lib/README.md

 # DVBIlib
 *A library allowing for retrieval and parsing of DVBI service descriptions*

-- The name can be changed if for example libDVBI is deemed to sound nicer :)

 ## Getting Started
-The project was created following [this](https://www.tsmean.com/articles/how-to-write-a-typescript-library/) tutorial.

 To get started:
 - Install the dependencies with `npm i`.